Infineon/mtb-example-psoc4-msclp-lls/README.md

 Use a CLI terminal to invoke the 'project-creator-cli' tool.
 On Windows, use the command-line 'modus-shell' program provided in the ModusToolbox&trade; installation instead of a standard Windows command-line application.
 This shell provides access to all ModusToolbox&trade; tools.
 You can access it by typing "modus-shell" in the search box in the Windows menu.
 In Linux and macOS, you can use any terminal application.

-The following example clones the "[PSOC&trade; 4: MSCLP CAPSENSE&trade; liquid level sensing](https://github.com/Infineon/mtb-example-psoc4-msclp-lls)" application with the desired name "MyLLS" configured for the *CY8CPROTO-040T-MS* BSP into the specified working directory, *C:/mtb_projects*:
+The following example clones the "[MSCLP CAPSENSE LLS](https://github.com/Infineon/mtb-example-psoc4-msclp-lls)" application with the desired name "MyLLS" configured for the *CY8CPROTO-040T-MS* BSP into the specified working directory, *C:/mtb_projects*:

    ```
    project-creator-cli --board-id CY8CPROTO-040T-MS --app-id mtb-example-psoc4-msclp-lls --user-app-name MyLLS --target-dir "C:/mtb_projects"